chrisckc/MemoryInfo/README.md

 ## Description

-This code was written as my own take on various memory information examples available on arduino.cc Such as: http://playground.arduino.cc/Code/AvailableMemory
+This code was written as my own take on various memory information examples available on arduino.cc, such as: http://playground.arduino.cc/Code/AvailableMemory